Phones · Resale guide

 | 2026 | No manufacturer warranty.
 All repairs out-of-pocket. |

-For a phone that’s two years old, third-party insurance from providers like Jio, Flipkart, or Bajaj Allianz is generally not worth the cost.
-The premiums and deductibles often make it uneconomical compared to simply paying for repairs out-of-pocket, especially for a device in this price bracket.
+Third-party insurance from providers like Jio, Flipkart, or Amazon is generally not worth it for a two-year-old device like the iQOO Z9.
+The remaining value of the phone often means the premiums and deductibles make it uneconomical compared to simply paying for repairs out of pocket.

 Pre-Purchase Inspection Checklist